JP-MRPhys/VNETS/README.md

 This git-hub repository highlight key algorithms and provides core implementations.
 These are briefly summaried below.

  #### Automatic (unsupervised) object (organ) detection/segmentation in medical images (via combination DeepLab-3, U-NET, GAN)
- #### Using segmentation obtain "image" embeddings (WIP: need more datasets), these would allow development highly efficient acqusition
+ #### Using segmentation obtain "image" embeddings (WIP: need more datasets), these would allow development highly of efficient acqusition
  #### Employing embeddings and policy-based-learning (DDPG) for synthesis of optimal image acquisition of varying contrast (WIP-see RI repo for a simple implementation)
  #### Attention modelling e.g. Show attend and tell, model: which can generate captions for images, this would be the final layer for automatic inpretation of data, feeding back to a decision model (DDPG: Actor-Critic?), to learn new acqusition parameters based on the current observation